Future-Focused Forestry

 GNS Science envisions a cleaner, safer, and more prosperous future for Aotearoa New Zealand by researching geological and Earth-system processes, increasing resilience to natural hazards and climate change, and driving sustainable economic growth in the energy sector.

-Their role in the project was a significant one, calculating the Landslide susceptibility modelling using their internal Rainfall Induced Landslide Models, deriving Hillslope and Catchment Management Units from available watershed data sources and calculating the Melton Ratios for debris flow probability.
+Their role in the project was to calculate the Landslide susceptibility modelling using their internal Rainfall Induced Landslide Models, deriving Hillslope and Catchment Management Units from available watershed data sources and calculating the Melton Ratios for debris flow probability.

 The University of Canterbury